 While base Forester models have been practical but spartan, they've had a lengthy list of trim levels and options that easily pushed the top-level turbo model to the $30,000 mark.
 Those features have included a navigation system, along with a leather 10-way powered and heated driver's seat, and a moonroof, among other luxury options.

 At long last, for the 2013 model year, Bluetooth hands-free phone connectivity and audio streaming became standard, along with a USB port and iPod capability.
 Steering-wheel audio controls were made standard as well, and a new Value Package bundled the popular All-Weather Package (heated seats and mirrors, plus wiper de-icer) with a display audio system and fog lights.

 For the newest 2014 Forester, Subaru is mainstreaming to some degree, though it's not growing the overall package.
 The Forester is now about the same size as the outgoing 2013 model, but it manages to offer more rear-seat and cargo space, improved infotainment, and a sportier exterior.
 Its EPA gas-mileage ratings are as high as 32 mpg on the highway, which is a respectable number for any tall crossover vehicle with all-wheel drive (standard on Subarus, but optional on its all of its competition).
 There are two powertrains: a 170-hp, 2.5-liter flat four for the 2.5i, and a 2.0-liter direct-injection turbo four in the 2.0XT.
 Subaru's continuously variable-transmission (CVT) offers a special Sport manual mode on the XT model that simulates eight distinct 'gears'.

-In a First Drive of the 2014 Subaru Forester, which begins reaching dealerships in February of 2013, we found it to be roomier and more refined than ever--yet still surprisingly rugged.
+In a First Drive of the 2014 Subaru Forester, and in subsequent drives, we've found it to be roomier and more refined than ever--yet still surprisingly rugged.